tyropro/datapack-structure-generator/README.md

-# Creates the basic structure of a Minecraft Datapack
+# Minecraft Datapack Generator
-This file will create the basic structure for a Minecraft Datapack including a customizable description in the `pack.mcmeta` file and a customizable namespace.
+This project will create the basic structure for a Minecraft Datapack including a customizable description in the `pack.mcmeta` file and a customizable namespace.

 ## Releases
 [Click here](https://github.com/tyropro/datapack-structure-generator/releases)